-Level 3 Cambridge Technical Extended Certificate in Sport and Physical Activity - 05827
+Cambridge Technical Level 3 Extended Certificate in Sport and Physical Activity - 05827

-4 or above in PE (if taken at GCSE) or a Merit or above at BTEC, or a 5 or above in Science if PE was not taken
+4 or above in GCSE PE (if taken) or a Merit or above at BTEC, or a 5 or above in GCSE Science if PE was not taken

 The Level 3 Cambridge Technicals in Sport and Physical Activity focus on the requirements that today's universities and employers demand.
-You will practically apply their skills and knowledge in preparation for further study or the workplace.
-Future careers include coaching, nutritionist, personal trainer, fitness instructor, leisure centre manager, sports therapy, PE teacher. primary teacher, sports development officers, sport psychologist, fitness centre manager, outdoor pursuits' centre manager, health trainer, sport science, physiologist, physiotherapy, armed forces, sports journalism, events management, sports marketing and many more.
+Students practically apply their skills and knowledge in preparation for further study or the workplace.
+Future careers include Coaching, Nutritionist, Personal Trainer, Fitness Instructor, Leisure Centre Manager, Sports Therapy, PE Teacher, Primary Teacher, Sports Development Officer, Sport Psychologist, Fitness Centre Manager, Outdoor Pursuits' Centre Manager, Health Trainer, Sport Science, Physiologist, Physiotherapy, Armed Forces, Sports Journalism, Events Management, Sports Marketing and many more.